joshullman/endorsesaurus/README.md

 []['app/images/blue_r.jpg'] - This icon stands for "recommend".
 Click this icon to weigh in and recommend this media to a friend or multiple friends.
 Your recommendation will automatically be added to other user's lists and weighed accordingly.
 If the user likes your recommendation, you will receive points!
 If they think the media was ok, you will neither gain or lose points.
 If they dislike the media, you will lose points.
 Be thoughtful with your recommendations!

+####Points

-Points - Points determine how much your recommendation weighs!
+Points determine how much your recommendation weighs!
 The more points you have, the more your recommendation will count when you recommend media to your friends.
 There are two ways to earn points and one way to lose points.
 The first way to earn points is if someone likes your recommendation.
 You will receive points equal to every half hour of media that they have consumed.
 The second way to earn points is to watch the media your friends have recommended.
 Your opinion of the media does not affect whether you receive points - you will receive points for participating in the system.
 Finally, you will lose points if a user dislikes your recommendation.
 This should be a rare occurance - be thoughtful with your recommendations!

 ###User Stories